janoelze/scratches.sh/README.md

 *__get in loser, we're ditching docker!__*

 `scratches.sh` is a place for your web experiments.
-Think of it as a local version of codepen.io or JSFiddle.
-It manages a simple directory of experiments (called scratches), registers a host in your /etc/hosts file and serves them locally through PHP's builtin server, resulting in a URL like hello-world.sketch:8080.
-In short: Just type `scratch new` in your terminal, give your scratch a name and `scratches.sh` will provide you with directory where you can tinker just like you would on an Apache server.
+Think of it as a local version of codepen.io or JSFiddle or a pure CLI MAMP.
+It manages a simple directory of experiments (called scratches), registers hostnamese in your /etc/hosts file and serves them locally through PHP's builtin server, resulting in an URL like hello-world.sketch:8080.
+In short: Just type `scratch new` in your terminal, give your scratch a name and `scratches.sh` will provide you with a directory where you can tinker just like you would on an Apache server.

+__Why use `scratches.sh`?__
+* Build web experiments using the tools and IDE you know and trust, instead of a weird in-browser editor that tries to upsell you.
+* Real files on a real hard drive, navigateable with a real file browser
+* Abstracts away the repetive setup for small web experiments

 ## Dependencies